-The issue of offering combination treatment with radiation and chemotherapy AFTER pancreatic cancer surgery to improve survival had been in place based on the August 1985 classic study by the (U.S.) Gastrointestinal Tumor Study Group under Kalser and Ellenberg published in the Archives of Surgery.
-This appeared to have been confirmed by European researchers, but the additional use of the radiation in the regimen has been strongly challenged by the work of the European Study Group for Pancreatic Cancer since the early 1990s.
+The issue of offering combination treatment with radiation and chemotherapy AFTER pancreatic cancer surgery (for ductal adenocarcinoma of the pancreas) to improve survival has been in place based on the classic August, 1985 study by the (U.S.) Gastrointestinal Tumor Study Group under Kalser and Ellenberg published in the Archives of Surgery.
+These findings appear to have been essentially confirmed by European researchers, but the additional use of the radiation in the regimen has been strongly challenged by the work of the European Study Group for Pancreatic Cancer since the early 1990s.

 This debate has raged on – with research appearing to support each side at different times.

-The researchers looked at four radiation dosage categories – and found that those who received more than OR less than the perceived optimal (and in this case actual optimal) dosage of radiation, did not fare as well as those who received the optimal dose (between 50 to 55 Gy – gray units).
+The researchers looked at four radiation dosage categories – and found that those who received more than OR less than the perceived “optimal” dosage of radiation for post-surgical chemoradiation for pancreatic cancer, did not fare as well as those who received the optimal dose (between 50 to 55 Gy).

 Dale O’Brien, MD